ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Differences in possible protocol compositions and options can also provide a branching point in connection establishment.
 This allows clients to be resilient to situations in which a certain protocol is not functioning on a server or network.

 This approach is commonly used for connections with optional proxy server configurations.
 A single connection might have several options available: an HTTP-based proxy, a SOCKS-based proxy, or no proxy.
-These options should be ranked and attempted in succession.
+As above, these options should be ranked based on preference, system policy, and performance and attempted in succession.

 ~~~~~~~~~~
 1 [www.example.com:80, Any, HTTP/TCP]